williamd1k0/sake/README.md

 After installing all deps, just copy/link the `Makefile` to your project directory.

-Run `init` task to initialize a sample with basic configs:
+Run `init` task to initialise a sample with basic configs:
 ```shell
 make init
 ```